modern-sapien/project-prometheus/NOTE.md

     When a user interacts with a page by saving, editing they are submitting a POST request

+    MIDDLEWARE sets up Express.js to handle data parsing and is declared underneath our global variables establishing express & our PORT.
+Middleware sits in between the request & the routes to parse JSON coming in.
+        If you don't have this your POST route will not work.
+            -example
+        app.use(express.urlencoded({ extended: true }));
+        app.use(express.json());

 ### Nodemon
     nodemon allows us to run the "watch" script npm run watch